New user tutorial with QEMU

 EOF

-Before moving forward, let’s inspect our user-data file.
+Before moving forward, let’s first inspect our user-data file.

 You should see the following contents: